transformrs/transformrs/README.md

 As pointed out above, it is unlikely that these utilities will run the models locally.
 Instead, it's more likely that they will be built on top of the cloud providers.
 One example of this is [llm](https://github.com/simonw/llm) by Simon Willison.
-Examples I'd like to see are PDF summarizers, PDF to text, and more.
+Examples I'd looking forward to are PDF summarizers, PDF to text, text to speech, and more.

 ## Why the name transformrs?